jennieforsell1992/theatre-reviews-SQL-assignment/README.md

 - [Github](https://github.com/MarcusRei)

 ## 🏃‍♀️ Getting started
-To get our application to run on your machine Follow these steps.
+To get our application to run on your machine, follow these steps.

 1. Clone the repo